bibliomar/bibliomar-client/README.md

 #### Refatoramento
 Esse é um projeto que passou muito tempo no forno, projetado por uma só pessoa.
 E durante essas noites mal dormidas que passamos juntos, tenho de admitir que algumas partes do código podem ser melhoradas.
 Se você encontrar alguma função, chamada a API, tipagem errônea, nã

+### English

+### A bit of context
+This is a huge text, full of rambling and honest thoughts about programming in general.
+Please don't mind the language, i refrain from speaking like this anywhere else other than this piece of text.
+Thanks for your time.

+Please pay the [original project](http://bibliomar.herokuapp.com/) a visit while you are reading this.

+The original project had a backend written in Python, using FlaskAPI.
+It was good to work it, mainly because of Flask's simplicity.
+After some time, problems in the project design started to arise.
+I will cite some that were most relevant:
+- A user's request would put too much strain on the server.
+  At the time, Bibliomar (it was backend and frontend in one project) was being hosted on Heroku Free Tier.
+This tier gives you one free web dyno to work it.
+So i had a simple application, that would do 10-25 requests everytime the user searched for something.

+- The `/cover/:md5` route accepted one md5 string as a path parameter, and returned a single url string after scraping for metadata.
+  So, if a user searches for something that returns 20 results, and for every result there is, a request is made for a new cover url, in a restrained enviroment with one single worker and limited bandwitch.

+Guess what happens when you try to do anything while the app is doing it's thing on that starved single worker?
+Exactly, everything breaks.
+You can't access book pages because the server is overloaded.
+The frontend was designed in a way that you had to wait 1,5s for each entry to appear on screen.
+Why is everything purple?
+What was i thinking?

+Well, i will stop rambling.
+You only need to know that there was this thing, called error 500, that neither Flask nor Heroku could point me out what was the actual cause.
+I spent days trying to solve it, telling people "I'm sorry, you need to reload the page several times, it works after that but i don't know why!!"
+Until it hit me, while looking at those desperate attempts of fixing the mess i made, i started thinking:
+"Well, maybe i'm just looking at the tree, and not the whole forest..."

+After all this time, i can say that i was wrong, even when i was looking at the whole forest, that one tree was so big that i couldn't see nothing.
+For starters, i could possibly solve that error issue simply refactoring some of my functions to be async.
+It was a big letdown to finally announce my first project, which i built from scratch, with the help of my wife, and thinking about my soon-to-be-born son to gather resolve, simply not working.

+When i was looking at how much work had to be done, to even start looking at possible results, i gave up.
+Not on programming, mind you, i fucking love doing this.
+I gave up because that project sucked.
+I couldn't look at the whole forest at that time because how is a lumberjack supposed to know how to chop a tree before even touching an axe?
+It was a beginner's mistake.
+And one i'm really proud of.
+That's why i started everything from scratch, with new technology and a new mindset, this time actually planning what would be done beforehand.

+Still, life is a car with no breaks, so while i was working on this project, my wife was 7-months pregnant, and we were dealing with life problems and trying to get by.
+Biblioterra took 1-2 months to make.
+Not much of actual coding, but almost 2 months in time.
+Bibliomar, the frontend, was out in like 15-20 days.
+I found learning React to be quite pleasant, it simplified some things, overcomplicated some others, but still gave me much freedom in how to tackle user interfaces.
+I also have more stability these days, so focusing on coding has been easier.

+Wrapping up, this is a portion of the story behind my ~~first~~ second actual project.
+One i'm really proud of.

+### A bit of thanking
+I learned a great ton of Python from messing around in [Willmeyers](https://github.com/willmeyers) codebase, and it's funny to me how a guy that never once saw me was a bridge in my learning process.

+Thank you, the amazing people at LibraryGenesis, and the amazing people on my country, Brazil, who have had nothing but love to show for this project.
+I do hope it goes way beyond the scope it has now, because it's a project i've been wanting to see since my first days of reading on a screen.

+Developers aside, there are three people i couldn't thank enough, and are the reason this was made possible.
+**My son**
+How can something so small have this much impact on someone's life?
+You still don't know what you want, or when you want it, the only thing you do most of the day is sleep.
+But seeing you learn one thing a day, everyday, showing us the most beautiful smile on Earth, is what gives me the strength to go on.
+You will always be my treasure, and i hope that i can show what i was doing while you were sleeping on your first year soon.
+I love you.

+**My wife**
+The most important person on this project, and yet, she didn't write a single line of code.
+If it wasn't for you, the first Bibliomar would be just a single search bar, that returns a table with almost no content, on a white screen.
+I hope you know that you are the most important woman in my life, and the place you have in my heart can't be taken by no one else.

+**My dad**
+I know that it's hard to trust a career like this in a third world country, but you've been doing it.
+I thank you very much for everything you have done, not only for me, but for your grandson as well.